SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 The synonyms task provides to the API the below values:
  - the English label of the class as term
- - the English description of the Standard as context
+ - the English description of the Standard as context, note that currently SRM doesn't store the description of the class
  - set the maximum value 1 to be returned

-To evaluate against the context, the synonyms API uses the sentence transformers model "[all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)", downloaded in the enricher-api/models folder.
+To evaluate against the context, the synonyms API uses the sentence transformers model "[all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2)", downloaded in the enricher-api/models folder via [load_model_mini()](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L119) function.

-The synonyms found for a term are stored in a cache so the synonyms api uses the cache to retrieve the synonyms first without call the API.
+The synonyms found for a term are stored in a cache, synonyms_cache.db see above, so the synonyms API uses the cache to retrieve the synonyms first without calling the data sources API.
 The end user can get or delete the cache and look at the cache statistics from the respective API endpoints.

 ### Executing translate task